LABAs for asthma — Should I stop taking them?

 - Beclomethasone (Qvar)

-Another option is to take a medication that combines both a corticosteroid and a LABA.
+If your doctor recommends a LABA and an inhaled corticosteroid for asthma, most likely you will use a single inhaler that combines both a corticosteroid and a LABA.
 There are four of these medications on the market:

-- Fluticasone and salmeterol (Advair Diskus, Advair HFA)
+- Fluticasone and salmeterol (Advair Diskus, Wixela Inhub, others)

 - Budesonide and formoterol (Symbicort)